glegoux/jekyll-tech-blog/src/_posts/2021-11-23-secret-santa.md

 This concrete problem can be reformulated: Is there at least a fixed point in the permutation of a set with $n$ elements?
 Where $n$ is the number of guests.
 It is the famous **hat-check problem**.
-You can use the probabilities to solve it.

 The probability that at least one guest draws his/her name is the inverse of the probability that no one drew his/her name, that is to say: